el1t1st/bubblesort/README.md

 That's why you need an if block which checks if you've reached the last element before you compare the current element with the next element.

+# Extracting the bubblesort function for i32
+This extraction can be found in the **extract_bubblesort_function** branch.

+# Extracting a generic bubblesort function for Vec<T>
+You will need to implement Display, Debug and maybe some other traits for the generic Vec.
+But you can't implement foreign traits or foreign types (remember the orphan rule).
+That's why you need to create a new local type.
+ Then you can implement traits for it.